tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 --- abstract

-The organizational separation between the operator of a TLS server and the certificate authority restricts the operator in ways not necessarily envisioned in this design.
+The organizational separation between the operator of a TLS server and the certificate authority can create limitations.
 For example, the lifetime of certificates, how they may be used, and the algorithms they support are ultimately determined by the certificate authority.
 This document describes a mechanism by which operators may delegate their own credentials for use in TLS, without breaking compatibility with clients that do not support this specification.

 --- middle

 # Introduction